Saturday, November 8, 2008

 Business Practices

-1) Highly face saving culture: Hiya is shame and is a motivating factor behind behaviour.
+Doing business in any country requires one to understand the culture and business environment.
+In the Philippines, there are some business practices anyone interested in doing a business there must know:1) Highly face saving culture: Hiya is shame and is a motivating factor behind behaviour.
 Filipinos believe they must live up to the accepted standards of behaviour and if they fail to do so they bring shame not only upon themselves, but also upon their family.
 Always accept any offer of food or drink.
 If you turn down offers of hospitality, your colleagues lose face.
 It is also very important to think before you speak.

 2) Businss is a highly personalized affair: Like in many Asian countries, Filipinos thrive on interpersonal relationships, so it is advisable to be introduced by a third party.
 It is crucial to network and build up a network of business associates you can call upon for assistance in the future.
 Business relationships are personal relationships, which mean you may be asked to do favours for colleagues, and they will fully expect you to ask them for favours in return.
 To a Filipino, a successful business relationship is based on human interaction, personal contact and establishing trust.